Finaxys/streaming-platform/README.md

 * Have access to the project board (ask access to adouang on Slack)

 ### GitHub
-Have a GitHub account and write permissions on this repository.
+Have a GitHub account and write permissions on this repository (ask access to adouang on Slack).